-Getting your results is no different and naturally, you probably have a lot of questions.
-We've got the answers to some of the big ones below.
+Getting your results might bring about some questions and you are not sure where to get the answer.
+Well, we've got the answers to some of the big ones below.

 How will I get my results?

-You will receive your results by post on 4th August 2020.
+You will receive your results by post on Tuesday the 9th of August 2022.